GrantMeStrength/retro/PDP/pdp.md

 ![](pdp8logo.png)

-I love the vintage PDP programming reference cards, and I found a PDP-11 one on eBay.
+I love the vintage PDP programming reference cards, and I found a PDP-11 card on eBay.
 I also have a [PDP-8](http://homepage.divms.uiowa.edu/~jones/pdp8/index.html) booklet, but not the PDP-8i card - I've only seen scans of that (it would be older than me I guess).
-I recreated the PDP-8i card in Indesign, and hope to get some printed.
-Here are the files:
+I have recreated the PDP-8i card in Indesign, and hope to get some printed - I'll post here if that worked and how to get one.

+Here are some related files:

 * [My recreation of a PDP-8i card in PDF](PDP8.pdf)
 * [My recreation of a PDP-8i card in Indesign format](PDP8.indd)